Skip to main content

 You need an email address, a selected tier, and at least one target role.

-The better your source material is, the better the result will be.
-A current resume, pasted job description, strong role details, and concrete work examples all help.
+A current resume, pasted job description, strong role details, and concrete work examples all help the process.

 Yes.
-You can upload your current resume in application/pdf, .doc, .docx.
+You can upload your current resume as .doc or .docx.

 Uploading is optional, but it usually helps because it gives the system more real material to work from.